dariofad/dariofad.github.io/about.markdown

 cat="Work Experience"
 rpartner="UNIBG"
 rtype="Autonomous collaborations"
-rdescr1="Development of a prototype for the management of a" rdescr2="security policy language in a Digital Data Market" rdata="2020-07-20 - 2020-11-20" rdescr3="Development of a prototype for the management of data in" rdescr4="a Digital Data Market" rdata3="2019-07-04 - 2019-11-04" %}
+rdescr0="Extension of a prototype for the management of a language for security policies in a Digital Data Market" rdata0="2021-05-03 - Present" rdescr1="Development of a prototype for the management of a security policy language in a Digital Data Market" rdata1="2020-07-20 - 2020-11-20" rdescr2="Development of a prototype for the management of data in a Digital Data Market" rdata2="2019-07-04 - 2019-11-04" %}

 {% include teachitems.html
 cat="            "